boboyevum/housing-prices/README.md

-# Exploring Cook County, Chicago, USA housing.
+# Exploring Cook County, Chicago, USA Housing

 ## Description

-This project explores what can be learned from an extensive housing dataset that is embedded in a dense social context in Cook County, Illinois.
+This project analyzes a large-scale housing dataset from Cook County, Illinois, and was completed as part of the Data 100 course at UC Berkeley.

-In the first part of this project, I will perform some basic Exploratory Data Analysis (EDA) to understand the structure of the data.
-Next, I will be adding a few new features to the dataset, while cleaning the data as well in the process.
+In the first phase, I perform exploratory data analysis (EDA) to understand the structure and distribution of the data.
+I also engineer new features and clean the dataset to prepare it for modeling.

-In the second part of this project, I will specify and fit a linear model for the purpose of prediction.
-Finally, I will analyze the error of the model and brainstorm ways to improve the model's performance.
+In the second phase, I build and evaluate a linear regression model to predict housing sale prices.
+The project concludes with an error analysis and discussion of potential improvements.

 ## Data

-The dataset consists of over 500,000 records from Cook County, Illinois.
-The dataset has 61 features in total; the 62nd is `Sale Price`, which I will predict with linear regression.
-An explanation of each variable can be found in the included `codebook.txt` file.
+The dataset contains over 500,000 housing records from Cook County, Illinois, with 61 input features and `Sale Price` as the target variable.
+A detailed description of the features is provided in the accompanying `codebook.txt` file.

-The data are split into training and test sets with 204,792 and 68,264 observations, respectively.
+The data are split into training (204,792 observations) and test (68,264 observations) sets for modeling purposes.